mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 ## 4. Data pipeline

-Let's create our first [data pipeline](https://dvc.org/doc/start/data-pipelines)!
+Let's create our first [data pipeline](https://dvc.org/doc/start/data-pipelines){:target="_blank"}{:rel="noopener noreferrer"}!
 Ideally (and following DVC docs) we should use dvc run commands so the pipeline gets automatically generated but...
 I feel more comfortable creating a dvc.yaml and filling it myself.

 ### 4.1 Prepare the data